 Conclusion: faced with NPS, information and targeted screening become essential

-For parents, healthcare professionals, companies, schools, associations, and field actors, the challenge is twofold: better inform and have tools adapted to the substances actually sought.
+For parents, healthcare professionals, companies, schools, associations, and field actors, the challenge is twofold: better inform and provide tools adapted to the substances actually sought.

 AMA Prévention supports this approach with targeted screening solutions, prevention materials, and a responsible approach to emerging risks.